lanl-aea/waves/eabm/README.rst

 .. test-start-do-not-remove

 Unlike software projects, the primary model/simulation project tests are the successful completion of some subset of the simulation targets.
 If the selected simulations run successfully, then the target passes.
-To facilitate Gitlab-CI regression testing, the primary model/simluation targets have also been added as `SCons`_ tests.
-Secondary project tests will use `SCons`_ for unit and integration testing project specific scripts, such as journal files and processing scripts.
+Secondary project tests will use `SCons`_ to execute unit and integration testing for project specific scripts, such as journal files and Python processing scripts.

 5. Build the required target(s).
-Test targets may not be part of the default target ``all``.
-If so, each target will need to be listed explicitly
+Test targets may not be part of the default target list.
+If so, each target will need to be listed explicitly or the "all targets" character, ``.``, should be used to build *all* project targets.

    .. code-block::